Ren0k/Project-Atmospheric-Drag/README.md

 As such, if fairings are used the user will have to manually specify drag cube values with the tool provided by the user interface.
 If not, a function will try to guess the value based on its properties.

+## Shrouds

+Some parts like engines, once combined with decouplers, can have a shroud attached.
+The script will automatically identify which parts have shrouds attached, but only from the craft file.
+Be aware that once you modify your craft in game and remove a shroud, the model will no longer be accurate.

 ## ModuleDragModifier

 Certain parts like landing gears and parachute have a module called **ModuleDragModifier**.